How to change the status if you come to the US and want to stay for a long time

 Pregnancy of the American spouse can become such a circumstance.
 But the pretender's pregnancy on the green card is no reason to cancel the two-year ban on entry.

-“It may help if the home country of the J-1 visa holder does not object to the fact that the person does not return home.
-There are countries that easily agree to meet the applicant, but there are those that are categorically opposed, ”says Delasserna.
+“It can help if the home country of the J-1 visa holder doesn't mind that the person doesn't return home.
+There are countries that easily agree to meet the applicant halfway, and there are those that are categorically against, ”says Delaserna.

 In any case, according to the specialist, you can always try to challenge the restriction, because, in fact, you cannot forbid someone to do something after the program.
 Even if it is written that you must return home, you can fight for the right to stay.